cocode/TrekBASIC/README.txt

     100 IFX+Y>3THENPRINT"FOO"

 Add "trace on" and "trace off" statements to the language, to control writing of the trace file.
-Need to slush the trace file periodically. maybe every line.
+Need to flush the trace file periodically. maybe every line.

+Maybe add "run" vs. "continue" for the debugging.

+Desperately need step over vs step into

+I think my bug is nested (on one line) if then.
+Even if I fix it, I think if then then then won't work.
+Wrong design

+It's the operator precedence of = I think.
+I have changed it. that test is passing, but others aren't now.